Can You Use a Car Battery in a Golf Cart? (Explained)

 Car batteries have a design that works differently than golf cart batteries.
 The design of a car battery is such that you get massive surges of power over a short period.

 Think about what your car battery does.
 It kicks on to start the engine.
-Once the engine is going, the power to electronics and everything else is done by the alternator in the vehicle.
+Once the engine is going, the alternator in the vehicle uses the power for electronics and everything else.

+Car batteries are starter, while golf cart batteries are made of lithium or acid.
 The problem with the car batteries in a golf cart is the lifespan.
-When you drain a car battery below 50% multiple times over, it will wear out the battery.
+Draining a car battery below 50% will wear out the battery multiple times over.

-What you will find is that you are replacing the standard 12-volt car batteries quite frequently to keep power to the golf cart.
+You will find that you frequently replace the standard 12-volt car batteries to keep power to the golf cart.

 The Concept of Deep Cycle Batteries

-To understand the best-case scenario for powering a golf cart, you need to differentiate between a starter battery and a deep cycle battery.
+To understand the best-case scenario for powering a golf cart, you must differentiate between starter and deep-cycle batteries.

 A 12-volt deep cycle battery is what you get with a standard golf cart lithium battery.
-Deep cycle batteries come with a design where they are providing a steady flow of power or current.
+Deep cycle batteries come with a design that provides a steady flow of power or current.
 The steady flow lasts over a long period.

 The design of a deep cycle marine battery is also such that it is fine with completely draining.
-Once the draining is done, it is then you recharge them over a short time.
+Once the draining is done, you recharge them over a short time.

-Starter batteries are different in that they have a design to provide a short burst of power.
+Starter batteries are different because they are designed to provide a short burst of power.
 A car battery falls under the category of a starter battery.

 Lead-acid batteries are usually what you find with a car battery.
-The trick with starter batteries is it lacks a design where it can handle draining and recharge over multiple instances.
+The trick with starter batteries is they lack a design that can handle draining and recharging over multiple instances.

 You can do damage to the battery when you drain it fully and then recharge it.